PaulieScanlon/node-tiny-template/README.md

 ### Config continued...

-In order for the above to work Tiny Template needs the entry to be present in the config file.
+In order for the above to work Tiny Template needs the `'entry'` to be present in the config file.

 ```sh
 const config = {